New York: London: Tokyo:

 3. Anti-Money Laundering (AML) Regulations

-AML regulations are designed to prevent money laundering and terrorist financing.
-Payment gateways must implement measures to detect and report suspicious activities, ensuring compliance with AML laws.
+AML regulations are designed to prevent illegal activities like money laundering and terrorist financing.
+Payment gateways must have systems in place to detect and report suspicious transactions, ensuring that your business remains on the right side of the law.

 Amazon